What is a CNC machine?

 ❌ Limited tool access creates design restrictions

 As CNC machining is a subtractive process that removes material from a solid blank, the tool needs to access all necessary machining surfaces.
 Features such as undercuts and internal geometries cannot be machined due to restricted tool access.
-Furthermore, CNC machining cannot cut sharp internal corners, you can find out how to resolve this issue here: CNC Machining Square Corners.
+Furthermore, CNC machining cannot cut sharp internal corners, you can find out how to resolve this issue in our CNC machining square corners article.

 ❌ Complex geometries are expensive